 Admission Requirements

-Individuals who have completed a baccalaureate degree at an accredited institution and wish to pursue secondary licensure only may apply by following the “Post-BA Licensure Application” link on the School of Education website.
+Individuals who have completed a baccalaureate degree at an accredited institution and wish to pursue secondary licensure only, may apply by following the “Post-BA Licensure Application” link on the School of Education website.
+Please note that post-baccalaureate licensure is only available for secondary licensure in mathematics, science and Spanish.

 Personal statements are required of all applicants.
 Decisions are made holistically, with consideration to an applicant’s academic record as well as supplemental materials.